-Sovereign debt: basic concepts and the current fiscal debate (lectures 2 and 3)
+Sovereign debt: basic concepts (lecture 1 and maybe part of lecture 2)

 ISSUES RELATED TO DEBT RESTRUCTURING

 - 1. Deadweight losses (The net cost to society due to market imperfections or government interventions such as trade restrictions --ie, losses by consumers or producers that are not offset by gains elsewhere, such as increased government revenues): - a.
 Incomplete info (Nigeria's GDP???) or info that it is difficult to obtain, lead to "war of attrition" between creditors and debtor - b.
 One dissenting creditor might block the entire process, thus penalising other creditors and the country itself. - 2.
 Moral hazard and how to beat it?